Can I Change Adoptive Families During My Adoption Process?

 Every expectant mother has the right to choose the best adoptive family for her child.
-But, what happens when the family she originally chooses doesn’t quite measure up?
-Can a prospective birth mother change adoptive families in the middle of her adoption process?
+But, what happens when you need to choose a different family?
+Can you change adoptive couples after you make your decision?

 Absolutely.

-If you are a prospective birth mother, you can change adoptive couples at any point in your journey before signing your adoption consent.
-Adoption is a big decision to make, and finding the right family for your baby is a critical part of your adoption plan.
-Like every other part of your adoption process, choosing an adoptive family is always entirely up to you.
+You can change adoptive couples at any point in your journey before signing your paperwork.
+Adoption is a big decision to make, and finding the right family for your baby is a big part of that.
+And like every other part of your adoption process, choosing an adoptive family is always up to you.

-Whether you want to know how to change adoptive families now, or you just want to learn more about this process to keep your options open, know that American Adoptions is here to help.
+Whether you want to know how to change adoptive families now, or you want to learn more about this process just in case, know that we're here to help.
 Wherever you are at in your personal adoption journey, our specialists can guide you for free when you call 1-800-ADOPTION.
+And if you’re an adoptive family who has questions about the process, we have plenty of resources to help you too.

-Below, find out more about your right to change adoptive couples as a prospective birth mother.
+Below, find out more about your right to change adoptive couples.

 You Always Have the Right to Choose

-If you are considering adoption, you are always in charge of your own process, from creating an adoption plan to specifying post-placement contact preferences.
-This includes your ability to choose an adoptive family for your baby.
+If you are considering adoption, you are always in charge of your own process.
+From creating an adoption plan to specifying post-placement contact preferences, you are always in the driver's seat.
+This includes your ability to choose the perfect adoptive family for your baby — even if that means changing adoptive couples.

-But, how can you make sure you find the right family the first time?
+But, how can you make sure you find the right family the first time so that you don’t have to wonder, “How do you change adoptive couples?”
 Choosing American Adoptions is a great place to start.

 Here at American Adoptions, we understand that your adoption desires may change at certain parts in your journey.
-It will always be within your rights as a prospective birth mother to change adoptive couples, if you so desire.
+It will always be within your rights to change adoptive couples if you so desire.

 But, how do you change adoptive couples once making this decision?
 There are a few steps involved: